Pandz18/IoT-For-Beginners/README.md

 > **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md).

 > **Students**, to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz, then reading the lecture and completing the rest of the activities.
-Try to create the projects by comprehending the lessons rather than copying the solution code; however that code is available in the /solutions folders in each project-oriented lesson.
+Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented lesson.
 Another idea would be to form a study group with friends and go through the content together.
 For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/users/jimbobbennett/collections/ke2ehd351jopwr?WT.mc_id=academic-17441-jabenn).

 For a video overview of this course, check out this video: